MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 1. Subsets of data are datasets themselves.
 These subsets are required to have the same metadata attached to them as the parent dataset and should be similarly reviewed for sensitive data types.
 1. Depending on policies regarding machine learning practices (SLAs, bias metrics, etc.), any given dataset (including subsets) should meet a minimum documented standard surrounding these metrics if they're to be used in model building.
 The metadata should be always attached to the dataset.
-1. All datasets that violate existing policies should have a documented exception that has been approved by management.
+1. All datasets that violate existing policies should have a documented exception approved by management.
 Included in the exception should be a documented reason for the exception in addition to the required metadata.
 1. All data used for model building should be tracked in a central location.
 Data should be auditable at any time.
 Additionally, models found to be trained on untracked data should be pulled from production until they're matched with a known dataset with the required metadata.
 1. Datasets should be appropriately versioned such that all metadata is updated, and users of the data understand the contents and the statistical properties.
 If necessary, management approval for sensitive use cases should be required.